Enforcement and Compliance, International Trade Administration, Department of Commerce.

 Excluded from this scope are the following: (1) Steel wheels for use with tube-type tires; such tires use multi piece rims, which are two-piece and three-piece assemblies and require the use of an inner tube; (2) aluminum wheels; (3) certain on-the-road steel wheels that are coated entirely in chrome; (4) steel wheels that do not meet Standard 110 or 120 of the NHTSA's requirements other than the rim marking requirements found in 49 CFR 571.110S4.4.2 and 571.120S5.2; (5) steel wheels that meet the following specifications: steel wheels with a nominal wheel diameter ranging from 15 inches to 16.
 5 inches, with a rim width of 8 inches or greater, and a wheel backspacing ranging from 3.
 75 inches to 5.5 inches; and (6) steel wheels with wire spokes.

 Certain on-the-road steel wheels subject to this investigation are properly classifiable under the following category of the Harmonized Tariff Schedule of the United States (HTSUS): 8716.90.5035 which covers the exact product covered by the scope whether entered as an assembled wheel or in components.
 Certain on-the-road steel wheels entered with a tire mounted on them may be entered under HTSUS 8716.90.5059 (Trailers and semi-trailers; other vehicles, not mechanically propelled, parts, wheels, other, wheels with other tires) (a category that will be broader than what is covered by the scope).
 While the HTSUS subheadings are provided for convenience and customs purposes, the written description of the subject merchandise is dispositive.

 List of Topics Discussed in the Preliminary Decision Memorandum

-XIII.
-Use of Facts Otherwise Available and Adverse Inferences
+D. Application of Facts Available and Adverse Inferences

 End Supplemental Information